-- Explain the purpose or reason for the licensing of Embalmers, Funeral Directors, and in some provinces salespersons or business managers - Explain how funeral service companies, and individual licensed practitioners, fit into (relate to) the social and legal processes surrounding dying, death and disposition - Describe the process for obtaining a funeral service business license in British Columbia - State the roles and responsibilities of the owner of a licensed funeral service firm that are conditions of licensing - Describe the conditions that must be met in order to obtain a Funeral Directors' license in British Columbia - State the roles and responsibilities of the licensed Funeral Director - Identify the origin of the Embalmers' license in North America - Describe from a legal aspect "Who can legally embalm in British Columbia?" - Describe the conditions that must be met in order to obtain an Embalmers' license in your province - Describe the process of becoming a licensed embalmer in British Columbia - Describe who may and may not grant permission to embalm or for final disposition of the body - Explain the Embalmer's responsibility for the protection of the public's health
+- 1. Explain the purpose of licensing in the FSI - Explain the purpose or reason for the licensing of Embalmers, Funeral Directors, and in some provinces salespersons or business managers - Explain how funeral service companies, and individual licensed practitioners, fit into (relate to) the social and legal processes surrounding dying, death and disposition - 2.
+Explain Funeral Director and funeral service licensing law, regulations and requirements - Describe the process for obtaining a funeral service business license in British Columbia - State the roles and responsibilities of the owner of a licensed funeral service firm that are conditions of licensing - Describe the conditions that must be met in order to obtain a Funeral Director's license in British Columbia - State the roles and responsibilities of the licensed Funeral Director - 3.
+Explain Embalmer licensing law, regulations and requirements - Identify the origin of the Embalmer's license in North America - Describe from a legal aspect "Who can legally embalm in British Columbia?" - Describe the conditions that must be met in order to obtain an Embalmer's license in your province - Describe the process of becoming a licensed Embalmer in British Columbia - Describe who may and may not grant permission to embalm or for final disposition of the body - Explain the Embalmer's responsibility for the protection of the public's health